JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_formatting.md

 To specify the default indent size for the language provided by your plugin, and to allow the user to configure the tab size and indent size you need to implement the
 [`FileTypeIndentOptionsProvider`](upsource:///platform/lang-api/src/com/intellij/psi/codeStyle/FileTypeIndentOptionsProvider.java)
-interface and to register the implementation in the `fileTypeIndentOptionsProvider` extension point.
+interface and to register the implementation in the `com.intellij.fileTypeIndentOptionsProvider` extension point.
 The return value of `createIndentOptions()` determines the default indent size.

 ### Rearranger